The 1950s, Humble Beginnings:

 This was topped a few weeks later by the revamped Low-Country Boil.
 Food was prepared at HIYC, then served in "to-go" containers for consumption on the water in the age-old tradition of a raft-up.
 The photo above shows the 12 boats that attended, all packed to the gunwales with attendees.
 Great weather and a nice breeze prompted everyone to have an extended sail prior to rafting up.
 The phrase "best ever" was used quite a bit during the social events of 2015.
 This was replicated in 2016, this time with 14 boats in attendance.
 The event proved so popular, that other such raft-ups are being considered.
 Race/PHRF Chair, Tim Naeser abandoned the Summer Series due to low attendance, in favor of a single regatta, dubbed the "Never Done" Summer Regatta.
 The inaugural run in 2016 was successful despite dismal winds.

 Also in 2016, a new challenge reared its head.
 The Corps of Engineers, from whom HIYC leases land and water space, reviewed our 2005 lease and found that we had exceeded our water rights, putting nearly half of the moored boats outside of the lease bounds.
-After much deliberation, the decision was made to remove the offending moorings and encourage members with rarely or never-used boats to vacate so that more active members can join.
-How this plays out, only time will tell.
-2017 Commodore, Randall Butler will have his hands full, navigating these treacherous waters.
+After much deliberation, the decision was made to move the offending moorings, compress the mooring field and encourage members with rarely or never-used boats to vacate so that more active members can join.
+Unused boats were also removed from the North Lot.
+2017 Commodore, Randall Butler certainly had hands full navigating these treacherous waters.
+Thanks to the leadership of the HIYC Board of Governors and the willing, volunteer spirit of the membership, HIYC emerged stronger than ever.

 On a happier note, in 2017 HIYC decided to "Laissez les bons temps rouler!!," or "let the good times roll," with the inaugural Mardi Gras Regatta and party.
 In late 2016, Randall Butler first pitched the idea of exchanging the "traditional" wine tasting party for a Mardi Gras-themed party, since it roughly corresponds to Fat Tuesday.
 Once this idea had hatched into a full-blown plan, the last race of the Winter Series was dubbed the "Mardi Gras" regatta.
 Since it ends the Winter Series, the Mardi Gras serves as a bookend "semi-standalone" regatta to the Change of Watch, which kicks off the Winter Series.
 The party itself is held the evening of the regatta.
-The inaugural Mardi Gras Regatta/Party will be held on Feb.
+The inaugural Mardi Gras Regatta/Party was held on Feb.
 25th, 2017.
+Social Co-Chairs Katie Griswold and Julie Bollinger put on a "Ragin' Cajun Good Time!"

 Harbor Island Yacht Club remains the Mecca for sailing enthusiasts in and around Nashville.
 With a racing program that continues to grow and change with the times and a clubhouse facility which is second to none in Nashville, the Club’s history has been an ongoing story of work and progress.
 Our club boasts a swelling membership of over 200 families, a strong youth program - with Sail Camp, Sea Scout Ship 851, and the Vanderbilt Sailing Team as its pillars, and great fellowship.
 With continuing support from its members and an enduring spirit of fellowship, willingness, and enthusiasm, the HIYC story will run as long as the currents of Old Hickory Lake.